On This Page:

 Measure

-The percentage of women aged 50 to 74 years who reported having had a mammogram within the past 2 years, by race/ethnicity, income, and education level.
+As the most current data on mammography usage is from 2023, we measure the percentage of women aged 50 to 74 years who reported having had a mammogram within the past 2 years, by race/ethnicity, income, and education level.

 Measurement challenges